cozzalberto/segment_pvs/README.md

 7. Test:
    1. Classify your test set images into "positive" or "negative":
      ```shell
-     python tools/classify.py
+     sbatch tools/classify.sh
      ```
    2. Segment the images predicted to contain solar panels:
      ```shell
-     python tools/segment.py
+     sbatch tools/segment.sh
      ```
-   If you have access to a labeled test set we provide also test.py and test_segment.py that compute accuracy metrics of classifier and segmentation model, respectively.
+   If you have access to a labeled test set we provide also `test.py` and `test_segment.py` that compute accuracy metrics of classifier and segmentation model, respectively.